SVG vs Canvas Architecture

 if (this.dirtyRects.length === 0) return;

-const mergedBounds = this.mergeRects(this.dirtyRects);
+const b = this.mergeRects(this.dirtyRects);

 this.dirtyRects = [];